 - Buy the smallest backpack possible.

-- Clean out your child's backpack once a week.
+- Clean out your young child's backpack once a week.

 - Talk to your child's teacher about sending home only what is absolutely necessary.

 Backpack safety.
 American Academy of Orthopaedic Surgeons website.
 Available at:

 Updated July 2013.
 Accessed December 23, 2013.

 Backpack safety.
 Nemours' KidsHealth website.
 Available at: http://kidshealth.org/parent/positive/learning/backpack.html.
 Updated August 2013.
 Accessed December 23, 2013.